weiiilunnnn/Malaysia-Public-Transport-Analysis/README.md

 - Python (Pandas, NumPy, Matplotlib, Seaborn)
 - Jupyter Notebook
 - Power BI
-- Streamlit
-- Git & GitHub
+- Git & GitHub for version control

 ---

-## 💡 Motivation
+## 💡 Project Purpose

-Malaysia's growing urban population puts pressure on public transportation.
-By analyzing past usage and identifying behavioral trends, we aim to inform transport planning, scheduling, and infrastructure investment.
+With Malaysia’s increasing urbanization, public transport plays a key role in sustainable development.
+This descriptive analysis helps authorities and stakeholders understand how the system is used over time, especially in response to events like MCO, weekends, and festive seasons.

 ---